 I’d been hearing about Marfa, Texas for a while (OK, I admit mainly through Beyonce) so decided to stop in this small West Texas town (population just under 2,000) while road tripping across the USA.

-After driving hundreds of miles through sand, desert, blue skies and the open road, we arrived in Marfa.
+After driving hundreds of miles through sand, desert, blue skies and the open road, I arrived in Marfa.
 The place is so remote, it’s hard to believe that this quirky, charming town exists in the middle of nowhere.
 With it’s scenic mountains, never ending sky, abundance of stars and beautiful sunsets, this place is the perfect spot to get away (literally, you will feel like you are in an alternate universe.. in the best way!).
 Even better, it’s filled with delicious restaurants, quirky shops and tons of art!
 Marfa is, after all, best known as an art mecca.